 The Chamber Books have long been used by historians.
 However the fact that they have not been transcribed, published, or made digitally available, that collectively they are very bulky (over 4,000 pages), and are arranged primarily in a daily account of expenditure rather than thematically, has meant that they have never been used systematically.

-The project will transcribe the contents of the books, electronically tag items to allow specific and subject searching, and make it available via this website to search and browse, both in the original language (mainly middle English but with some Latin and French) and in a modernised English version.
-It is anticipated that the data will be released in tranches from the spring of 2018, but it will not be complete until spring 2019.
+The project has transcribed the contents of the books, electronically tagging items to allow specific and subject searching, and made it available via this website to search and browse, both in the original language (mainly middle English but with some Latin and French) and in a modernised English version.
+The transcribed text is fully searchable, but work is ongoing on the modernised text and the website until autumn 2019.

-Opening up this resource as a freely accessible online edition will allow a major new reinterpretation of early Tudor kingship and society by the project team, a wider study of the material culture of the early Tudor court, and more generally allow academics and the public alike to investigate for themselves both the daily lives and the statecraft of Henry VII and Henry VIII (up to 1521).
+Opening up this resource as a freely accessible online edition allows a major new reinterpretation of early Tudor kingship and society by the project team, a wider study of the material culture of the early Tudor court, and more generally allow academics and the public alike to investigate for themselves both the daily lives and the statecraft of Henry VII and Henry VIII (up to 1521).

 The project, funded by a Leverhulme Trust Research Project Grant, began in September 2016, and is based at the University of Winchester, in conjunction with the Digital Humanities Institute at the University of Sheffield, and with Dr. Sean Cunningham at the National Archives.
 The project would like to acknowledge the generous assistance of the Cabot project based at the University of Bristol, and the British Library.